Discrete Weierstrass-type representations: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Joseph Cho for fruitful discussions during an impromptu stay in Kobe that sparked many ideas in this paper.
+We also express our gratitude to Udo Hertrich-Jeromin for his input which added significant results.
 Furthermore, we gratefully acknowledge financial support from the FWF research project P28427-N35 "Non-rigidity and symmetry breaking" and the JSPS/FWF Joint Project I3809-N32 "Geometric shape generation".
-The first author was also supported by the GNSAGA of INdAM and the MIUR grant "Dipartimenti di Eccellenza" 2018--2022, CUP: E11G18000350001, DISMA, Politecnico di Torino.
-The third author was partly supported by JSPS KAKENHI Grant Numbers JP18H04489, JP19J02034, JP20K14314, JP20H01801, JP20K03585, and Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849).
+The first author was also supported by the GNSAGA of INdAM and the MIUR grant "Dipartimenti di Eccellenza" 2018--2022, CUP: E11G18000350001, DISMA, Politecnico di Torino and gratefully acknowledges support from the JSPS Grant-in-Aid for JSPS fellows 19J10679.
+The third author was partly supported by JSPS KAKENHI Grant Numbers JP18H04489, JP19J02034, JP20K14314, JP20H01801, JP20K03585, JST CREST Grant Number JPMJCR1911, and Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849).